Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

-While the ``intensity-based'' CTS, iTTS and iBTS are $\Fint_T$-measurable, the ``realized'' or ``jump-based'' versions rTTS and rBTS are $\FintN_T$-measurable.\footnote{ The $\FintN_T$- and $\Fint_T$-measurable sampling times $\tau^T_j$ defined here depend on processes up to time $T$, and are hence not necessarily $\mathcal{F}_t$-stopping times as e.g., in \cite{Fukasawa2010RV}.
-However, as we employ an RV estimator that is computed at the end of the trading day, utilizing information up to time $T$ for the sampling is reasonable.} For a practical implementation of iTTS, iBTS and rBTS, we have to estimate the intensity processes $\lambda$ and/or $\varsigma$, which we do on past trading days.
-Using same-day information of the price process (going beyond the tick arrivals) for the sampling schemes is not captured by our theory and it can induce biases in practice.
+While CTS is deterministic, iTTS and iBTS are $\Filint$-adapted, and rTTS and rBTS are $\FilintN$-adapted, at least given that a deterministic threshold $\delta$ is used.
+For a practical implementation of iTTS, iBTS, and rBTS, we have to estimate the intensity processes $\lambda$ and/or $\varsigma$, which we do by averaging over past trading days.

+The above sampling schemes $\btau$ result in $M = M(\btau) = \Phi(T)/\delta$ sampled returns per day, which is in general a stochastic quantity.
+In practice, it is, however, often desirable to fix $M$ for the following reasons: First, fixing $M$ allows for a convenient comparison across sampling schemes.
+We will do this later on in simulations and the empirical application.
+Second, as argued in \cite{zhang2005}, among many others, the value of $M$ is the main driver of the bias of the RV estimator in the presence of MMN.
+By fixing $M$, we particularly ``stabilize'' the effect of noise on the RV estimator, as this prevents the RV from being more affected by noise on higher volatility days than on lower volatility days.

+In empirical work, one often deviates from the stopping time assumption and fixes $M$ by choosing $\delta = \Phi(T)/M$.
+In practice, when estimating RV at the end of a trading day, the information $\Phi(T)$ is observable or can be estimated.
+Formally, the sampling schemes are no longer adapted to the filtrations $\Filint$ or $\FilintN$, but rather to their enlargements by $\sigma(\Phi(T))$, where $\Phi(T)$ corresponds to the given sampling scheme.
+While the theoretical results of Section \ref{sec:EfficiencyFiniteSample} do not formally apply to that setting, we show in simulations (see Figure~\ref{fig:RMSE_Stopping}) that the effect is negligible.
+Moreover, Appendix \ref{sec:EfficientSamplingUptoT} derives finite sample theory with results analogous to cases (b) and (c) of Theorem~\ref{thm:EfficientSampling}, where the sampling times are allowed to depend on information up to time $T$.

+We finally describe the HTS scheme that is already analyzed in \citet{Fukasawa2010RV, Vetter2017, FukasawaRosenbaum2012}, and which is \emph{not} based on an accumulated intensity process: \begin{enumerate} \item \textbf{Hitting Time Sampling (HTS)}, where the data is sampled whenever the observed price change exceeds a fixed threshold $\delta \in \mathbb{R}_+$, i.e, $\tau_0 = 0$ and, given some $\tau_{j-1} \in [0,T]$ for $j \ge 1$, we set

+This results in a random number $M = M_\delta$ of samples per day, and we set $\tau_{M} = T$.
+HTS homogenizes the absolute return values, at least approximately for the TTSV model, as the discontinuity of the price process does in general not allow to find times where $\vert P(\tau_{j}) - P(\tau_{j-1}) \vert = \delta$ holds exactly; see Figure~\ref{fig:HTS_Overshooting}.
+HTS is model-free and does not require estimation of any underlying intensity processes. \end{enumerate}

+Reconsidering our main result, Theorem~\ref{thm:EfficientSampling}, we see that HTS is tailored to the most general case (a), where the absolute return values should coincide.
+Similarly, rBTS aims at homogenizing rIV, which is the most efficient among the $\FilintN$-adapted sampling schemes, and iBTS homogenizes IV, which is the most efficient among the $\Filint$-adapted sampling schemes.